hypermodeinc/modus/README.md

 - `--dgraph` - The URL to the Dgraph Alpha endpoint.
 Defaults to `http://localhost:8080`.
 - `--plugins` (or `--plugin`) - The folder that the runtime will look for plugins in.
 Defaults to `./plugins`.
 - `--noreload` - Disables automatic reloading of plugins.
+- `--s3bucket` - The S3 bucket to use, if using AWS for plugin storage.
+- `--refresh` - The refresh interval to check for plugins and schema changes.
+Defaults to `5s`.

 _Note: You can use either `-` or `--` prefixes, and you can add parameters with either a space or `=`._